Marijuana investing. The straight dope

 Is all the buzz around marijuana investing deserved?
 How did the value of marijuana stocks get so high in the first place?
 Why are they currently on a bit of a low?
-And with valuations at a discount, is now a good time to get in on the action?
+And with valuations seemingly at a discount, is now a good time to get in on the action?

-Clearly, there are big risks.
-But there are also big rewards for investors in this fast-growing new industry.
-After all, marijuana legalization could happen sometime in 2019.
-Anyway, it seems inevitable at this point.
-How can you add marijuana to your investment mix?
+Clearly, there are potentially big risks, but also big rewards for investors in this fast-growing new industry.
+Legalization, whether in the fall, or sometime in 2019, seems inevitable at this point.
+How exactly might you add marijuana to your investment mix?

 The marijuana marketplace has grown up fast, even before legalization

 When is the absolute best time to invest in the fast-growing marijuana industry?
 Actually, that was probably more than a year ago.
-Canada’s Prime Minister campaigned on legalizing marijuana in the last election.
-The thinking was to disrupt the black market.
-At the same time, they could while create a windfall of tax revenue.
-They’d get a substantial cash infusion from a legalized marijuana industry.
+As Canada’s Prime Minister campaigned on legalizing marijuana, investors poured money into cannabis companies.
+Some of these practically overnight, went from penny stocks into high-flying billion-dollar valuations.

 A bigger market than just Canada

-Today, marijuana investing is about diversification.
-After all, there’s volatility.
-You’re betting on companies that must prove their worth by generating sales.
+Marijuana investing today, is a diversification play.
+There’s volatility and you’re betting on companies that must prove their worth by generating sales.

 What kind of sales?
 That’s the billion-dollar question.
 Not every marijuana start-up has all the answers.
-So, what are paying customers really looking for?
-That is still up for debate.
+The elusive question of what the paying customers is really looking for is still up for debate.

 Overview of the marijuana industry.
 Where we are at today